ioBroker/ioBroker.modbus/README.md

 ![Image1](img/img1.png)

-The affects of various byte orderings are significant.
+The effects of various byte orderings are significant.
 For example, ordering the 4 bytes of data that represent 123456.00 in a `B A D C` sequence in known as a “byte swap”.
 When interpreted as an IEEE 744 floating point data type, the result is quite different:

 ![Image2](img/img2.png)